suny-downstate-medical-center/netpyne/doc/source/install.rst

 1) Python 2 or 3 (2.7, 3.6 and 3.7 are supported).
 Download from the `official Python web <www.python.org>`_.
 Alternatively, you can download the `Anaconda Distribution <www.anaconda.com/distribution/>`_ which also includes several data science and visualization packages.

 2) The NEURON simulator.
 See NEURON's `installation instructions <http://www.neuron.yale.edu/neuron/download/>`_.
-If you would like to run parallelized simulations, please ensure you install NEURON with MPI support (`OpenMPI <https://www.open-mpi.org/>`_).
+If you would like to run parallelized simulations, please ensure you install NEURON with MPI support (see also `Quick start guide <https://neuron.yale.edu/ftp/neuron/2019umn/neuron-quickstart.pdf>`_).

 3) The ``pip`` tool for installing Python packages.
 See `pip installation here <https://pip.pypa.io/en/stable/installing/>`_.